-What’s your favourite thing to do on a weekend?
+What are your favourite things to do on a weekend?

-My favorite thing to do in the weekend is to go to the gym and eat good food.
+My favorite things to do on the weekend are to go to the gym and eat good food.
 I love either going out for a nice meal or picking up something fresh from the markets and cooking at home.
 I also like exploring different areas of London, it really is so diverse!

 How easy have you found it to make friends at London Met?